Marcia Hultman

 Exploring Occupations by Career Cluster

-Select a career cluster below to see a list of all the occupations included within that group, then simply click on each to learn more about it in the virtual labor market data system.
+Select a career cluster below from the National Career Cluster Framework to see a list of all the occupations included within that group.
+Simply click on any occupation to learn more about it in the virtual labor market data system.
 The virtual system presents a wealth of information on each occupation, including state-specific employment, outlook and wage data.
 See below for tips on using the virtual system.

 About the Career Clusters

-One way of organizing similar occupations for career exploration is the 16 career clusters endorsed by the U.S. Department of Education and adopted by the South Dakota Department of Education.
+One way of organizing similar occupations for career exploration is the National Career Clusters Framework endorsed by the U.S. Department of Education and adopted by the South Dakota Department of Education.
 Career clusters are designed to help students acquire the knowledge and skills they need to reach their postsecondary and career goals.
-Learn more about the career clusters on the Department of Education website.
+Learn more about the National Career Clusters Framework.

 Tips for Using the Virtual Labor Market Data System